WorksOnArm/OpenStackWorksOnArm/README.md

 ## Validation
 The deploy can be verified via the OpenStack CLI and/or via the OpenStack GUI (Horizon).
 The CLI commands can be run on the Contoller node (via SSH).
 The GUI commands are run on a web browser using the URL and credentials output by Terraform.
+The individual CLI commands and GUI drill down paths are listed below.

 When running the CLI, the OpenStack credentials need to be setup by reading in the openrc file.